C-

 D+

-Dams in Oregon provide flood control, drinking water, fish and wildlife protection, recreational areas, and hydroelectric power, among other social and economic benefits.
-Oregon has 882 dams recorded in the National Inventory of Dams 2018 database.
-The state regulates 820 dams.
-Over the last decade, Oregon has slightly improved funding for safety regulation of existing dams and increased the number of dams with Emergency Action Plans.
-Additional legislation is in progress to modernize Oregon dam safety regulations.
-However, Oregon dams are aging and there has been no change in funding made available for maintenance, repair, or replacement of state regulated private dams.
-About two-thirds of Oregon’s dams are older than their typical 50-year design life and in the next five years, more than 70%of these dams will be over 50 years old.
-Meanwhile, Oregon remains unprepared for extreme hydrologic and seismic events such as the predicted Cascadia Subduction Zone earthquake.
+Dams in Oregon provide flood control, drinking water, irrigation, fish and wildlife protection, recreational areas, hydroelectric power, and other social and economic benefits.
+Oregon has 889 dams recorded in the National Inventory of Dams, of which 721 are regulated by the state.
+Over the last decade, Oregon has slightly improved funding for safety regulation of existing dams and implemented Emergency Action Plans for all 76 state-regulated high-hazard dams.
+However, Oregon dams are aging, and limited funds are being allotted for the maintenance, repair, or replacement of state-regulated private dams.
+About two-thirds of Oregon’s dams are older than their typical 50-year design life.
+In the next five years, over 70 percent of these dams will be over 50 years old.
+Furthermore, Oregon dams remain unprepared for extreme hydrologic and seismic events such as the Cascadia Subduction Zone earthquake.

 Drinking Water